Working out who wants a place

 Once your child's place is confirmed we will send you another email with information about how the school runs, and asking you to fill in 2 forms:

-- The Key Person Form which you fill in and email back to us and your key person.
+- The All About Me form which you fill in and email back to us and your key person.
 If you can’t fill it in digitally, print it out and drop it off to school.
 If you can't print it out, ask us for a hard copy.

-- The Admissions form: this is an online form which asks for things like your GP name and address, and emergency contact details, as well as asking your permission for things like taking your child on outings such as going to the local park, taking their photo or taking them to hospital in the unlikely event of an emergency.
-You can find it here:
+- The Admissions form: this online form asks for things like your GP name and address, and emergency contact details, as well as asking your permission for things like taking your child on outings such as going to the local park, taking their photo or taking them to hospital in the unlikely event of an emergency.

 Around this time you will also receive an email invitation to join Class Dojo, an online classroom which we use to share stories, activities and things we have made.